THE DALI WORKS YOU SHOULDN’T MISS WHEN VISITING THE THEATER MUSEUM

 AND BONUS!
 Discover a spectacular Dali work that is two paintings in one:

 What has Abraham Lincoln have to do with Gala naked looking at the sun setting over the Mediterranean?
 This Dali painting is a double image that becomes one thing or the other depending on from what distance you are looking at it.
 When you look at it from the former stage of the Theater, you see a large portrait of a nude Gala looking at the sunset through a window.
 But surprise!
 When seen from 20 meters away, the painting turns magically (well, it’s not magic: it’s an optical effect) into a portrait of Abraham Lincoln inspired in the one that illustrates the 5 dollar American bills.
 The stage room isn’t big enough to let you watch from that far, but a couple of lenses have been installed to reproduce the same effect (or you can spare the euro it costs to use them and just look through your camera or phone).

-So what about you?
-Head to the comments below and tells us: What are your favorite Salvador Dali paintings?
+What are your favorite Salvador Dali paintings?

 Need some inspiration?

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.